 3. The automatic qualifiers are the host country, which is the defending champion, and the Big Five.
 These are the countries with five of the largest television audiences in Europe and pay the most to the EBU (the organization that runs Eurovision).
 These countries are: France, Spain, Italy, Germany, and the United Kingdom.

 4. The competitors are broadcasting companies (typically government-run) that select a song and artist to fly the flag.
 Countries can choose their entries any way they like.
 Some opt for a competition in which artists compete with songs, some choose an artist and song internally, and some do a combination of these things.

 5. Songs can be in any language, but most choose English (or partially English) to broaden their entry’s appeal.
 Songs cannot have offensive, overtly sexual, political, or overtly religious lyrics.
-All lyrics can be found, in English and French, on the official website: eurovision.tv.
+All lyrics can be found, in English (and usually French), on the official website: eurovision.tv.

 6. All performers (singers, backing singers, and dancers) must be at least 16 on the day of their first night of competition.
 No animals are allowed on stage.
 All music must be provided by a backing track, but all singing must be done live.
 Songs must be no longer than three minutes.

 7. Voting results are a 50/50 combination of professional juries and public vote (televoting).
 Each country provides a jury of five music professionals; they watch the second dress rehearsal (the evening before the televised show) and cast their votes then.
 Televoting occurs during the televised show during a voting window that starts after the last song is performed.

 8. Every competing country, regardless if they qualified, vote in the Grand Final.
 The results of the jury are revealed, country by country.
 The televoting is then revealed in ascending order, according to the juries’ final ranking.